Trump says the US knows where Iran's Khamenei is hiding and urges Iran's unconditional surrender

 Iran has insisted that its nuclear program is for peaceful purposes only, and U.S. intelligence agencies have assessed that Tehran is not actively pursuing a bomb.

-Trump, who planned to meet with advisers in the Situation Room, appears to be gradually building the public case for a more direct American role in the conflict.
+Trump, who was holding a Situation Room meeting with advisers on Tuesday, has been gradually building the public case for a more direct American role in the conflict.
 His shift in tone comes as the U.S. has repositioned warships and military aircraft in the region to respond if the conflict between Israel and Iran further escalates.

+Meanwhile, the State Department created a special task force to assist Americans seeking to leave Israel and other Mideast countries, although no government evacuations are currently planned.
+There are some 700,000 Americans, many of them dual U.S.-Israeli citizens, now in Israel and thousands more in other Mideast countries, including Iran.

 Trump made an early departure from G7

-The White House announced Monday, while Trump was at the Group of Seven summit in the Canadian Rockies, that he would cut his trip short.

-“Simply stated, IRAN CAN NOT HAVE A NUCLEAR WEAPON," he wrote on social media.
-"I said it over and over again!
-Everyone should immediately evacuate Tehran!”
+The White House announced Monday that Trump was cutting his participation in the G7 summit so he could return to Washington to focus his attention on the Mideast crisis.
+Trump, while at the summit, also raised alarms when he urged Iranians with a social media posting to “immediately evacuate Tehran.”

-Asked about his evacuation comment aboard Air Force One, Trump told reporters: “I just want people to be safe.”
+Asked about his evacuation comment, Trump told reporters: “I just want people to be safe.”

-“We’re looking at better than a ceasefire.
-We’re not looking for a ceasefire,” Trump said.

 Trump said he wasn't ruling out a diplomatic option and he could send Vice President JD Vance and special envoy Steve Witkoff to meet with the Iranians.